MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

   You must be assigned with these roles:

-  - Global administrator rights on the tenant to execute the script
+  - Global Administrator rights on the tenant to execute the script
   - Local Administrator role on the computer from which you run the script

 - **PowerShell configuration**